Stock Research

 The Bottom Line

 Urban Company has established itself as a leading player in India’s organised home and personal services market, backed by its wide reach, diverse service portfolio, and growing customer base.
 However, the company faces challenges from high onboarding and training costs for service professionals, as well as a lack of core operating profitability.
 Will it be able to sustain growth while turning its operations consistently profitable?
-Will it live up to its listing gain performance and gain glory over the long term?
 What are your thoughts?

 Type of Registration : Non-Individual